elc1798/elc1798.github.io/_posts/2017-05-21-Project-Libra-First-Draft-Chapter-1-Part-1.md

 "Hey Orth."
 I took the briefcase as he handed it to me.
 "Thanks."

+As I was shutting the door, he put his arm out and propped it open.

 "Hey Fem, it's Nero's birthday soon.
 I figured we were all free for the next few days.
 Maybe we could get dinner together."
 Orthus leaned on the wall in a very relaxed fashion.

 "Oh yeah, sure!
 That'll be great!"
-I mentally reprimanded myself for forgetting about Nero.
+I mentally reprimanded myself for forgetting about such an important day.
 "Yeah I'm free until next Tuesday."

 "Cool."
 Orthus boosted himself off the wall, in his usual whimsical fashion.
 "Yeah Nero wanted to go to that fried chicken place.
 Maybe grab a couple beers.